JG-Cloud/DocuGPT/README.md

-# ask-your-docs-webapp
+# DocuGPT - a webapp to ask your doc questions
+#### Video Demo:
-Upload any doc to the app and ask questions about the content using OpenAI LLMs
+#### Description: Upload any PDF, TXT, DOCX file to the web-app and ask questions about the content using OpenAI LLMs